keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 keptn.sh/app: myAwesomeAppName
 ```

-Alternatively, you can use Kubernete keys for annotations or labels.
+Alternatively, you can use Kubernetes keys for annotations or labels.
 These are part of the Kubernetes
 [Recommended Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/):